totemmaker/totemmaker-docs/docs/totemduino/index.md

 - <span style="color:#969696;font-weight:bold;background:lightGrey">Flat cable</span> - port to connect TotemDuino with LabBoard.
 It routes power and all Arduino pin headers to LabBoard.
 - <span style="color:black;font-weight:bold;background:lightGrey">Serial header</span> - header of USB-Serial converter output.
 Not used.
 - <span style="color:white;font-weight:bold;background:grey">ICSP header</span> - standard pins for In Circuit Serial Programming.
 Not used and header is not soldered.
+- <span style="color:red;font-weight:bold;background:#f8f2d0">Qwiic connector</span> - Connect external I2C modules.
+Pull white switches to ON position in order to connect A4, A5 pins to connector (board v2.0 only).